zendesk/ruby-kafka/README.md

 There are a few existing Kafka clients in Ruby:

-* [Poseidon](https://github.com/bpot/poseidon) seems to work for Kafka 0.8, but the project has is unmaintained and has known issues.
+* [Poseidon](https://github.com/bpot/poseidon) seems to work for Kafka 0.8, but the project is unmaintained and has known issues.
 * [Hermann](https://github.com/reiseburo/hermann) wraps the C library [librdkafka](https://github.com/edenhill/librdkafka) and seems to be very efficient, but its API and mode of operation is too intrusive for our needs.
 * [jruby-kafka](https://github.com/joekiller/jruby-kafka) is a great option if you're running on JRuby.